Remember

 most famous city in the old history, including Hector, Achilles and

-Archaian Greeks, the sake of Helen.
+Archaean Greeks, the sake of Helen.
 Its story is written in ever

 language, Trojan horses, Achilles' heels and Odysseys have become